-As reported last week, the U.S. Preventive Services Task Force (USPSTF) has updated its recommendations for fall prevention among seniors to highlight exercise.
+Here’s another reason to get moving.
+The U.S. Preventive Services Task Force (USPSTF) recently updated its recommendations for fall prevention among older adults to highlight the importance of exercise.

 As stated in its report published in JAMA (Journal of the American Medical Association), “exercise can prevent falls in community-dwelling older adults at increased risk for falls.”